tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 * [Firebase Object Methods](## Firebase Object Methods)
 * [Firebase Array Methods](## Firebase Array Methods)

+### Contact Me

+Please update this document and make [pull requests](https://github.com/tdkehoe/Firebase-Tutorial) or send me an e-mail at kehoe@casafuturatech.com.

 ## A Short History of Websites

 Firebase is a NoSQL cloud database service.
 Storing your data in the cloud has become popular for a variety of reasons.
 To explain the advantages of Firebase, allow me to walk through my twenty years of building websites.
 In the 1990s we built static websites by hand-coding HTML.
 The World Wide Web (WWW) enabled users to look up information but websites weren't interactive.
 The browser sent an _HTTP request_ to the server, which served an HTML file to the browser, and the browser rendered the HTML code for the user to see.
 Then the user clicked a link, which sent another HTTP request to the server for another webpage, and so on.